Loading

 Avoid Sticky, Hard-to-Chew Foods

-• Hard foods like raw carrots and apples, unless cut into bite-size pieces
+• Hard foods like raw carrots and apples, unless cut into bite-size pieces.

-• Candy and other sweets, unless in moderation
+• Candy and other sweets, unless in moderation.

-• Sugary beverages like fruit juice, sports drinks, and pop
+• Sugary beverages like fruit juice, sports drinks, and pop in excess.

 Take Care of Poking Wires or Brackets

-• If a bracket is irritating your cheeks, place a small piece of braces wax on the offending bracket.
+• If your wires start poking or a bracket is irritating your cheeks, place a small piece of braces wax where it’s bothering you until we can make adjustments.

 • If a bracket comes loose, we will most likely replace it at your next visit.